gdarchen/raycast-tempo-jira-extensions/README.md

 3. Copy the token and add it to the extension preferences

 ### 2. Jira API Token

+This extension integrates with Jira for issue management.
+You'll need:

 1. Go to [Atlassian API Tokens](https://id.atlassian.com/manage/api-tokens)
 2. Create a new API token (no scopes required)